sentrysoftware/metricshub/hws-otel-collector/src/site/markdown/configuration/configure-agent.md

     hostname: host01
     type: Linux
 ```
-This will skip resolving the hostname to a Fully Qualified Domain Name, then the [Host Resource](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/resource/semantic_conventions/host.md) `host.name` attribute is set to the configured `hostname` value.

-### Target Extra labels
+### extraLabels

-You can specify additional labels to be reported on each metric collected from a specific target, using the `extraLabels` property:
+If your monitoring solution is already consuming OpenTelemetry data, you need to set `extraLabels` to ensure the metrics collected by the *Hardware Sentry Agent* are grouped under the appropriate host.
+The `host.name` attribute is used as the key to connect the *Hardware Sentry Agent* and any other OpenTelemetry data as shown in the example below:

 ```yaml
 targets: